Priyanka-2027/Banker-s-Algorithm-Simulator/README.md

 - Interactive interface for inputting processes and resources
 - Real-time visualization of the Banker's Algorithm
 - Step-by-step execution of the algorithm
-- Detection of safe and unsafe states
+- Detection of safe and unsafe states.
 - Responsive design that works on different screen sizes

 ## Prerequisites